FAQ - SAFE AT HOME

 Q. How does the program secure my contact information?

-A. A secure computer database has been created by the Secretary of State's office to house all data provided by participants.
+A. A secure computer database houses all data provided by participants.
 Both the physical and electronic security are maintained at the highest level.

 Q. Who has access to my application and contact information?